vkhazin/aws-chaos-beaver/README.md

   "Code": "ChaliceViewError"
 }
 ```
-* iptables need to be installed on the redhat instances:
+* Firewalld and iptables need to be installed on the redhat instances:
 ```
 sudo yum update -y && sudo yum install iptables firewalld -y
 ```